Topsoil Tons ↔ Cubic Yards Calculator

 Wet topsoil can weigh significantly more than dry soil, sometimes increasing total weight by 20–30%.

-The answer depends on depth.
+It depends on depth.
 At one inch deep, fewer tons are required than at three or four inches.
+Run your numbers through the calculator above for an exact answer.

 Final Thoughts